-The first edition of this Survey was released in 2015.
-Since then, we have received ample feedback from our respected readers, for which we are immensely grateful.
-This feedback was not only motivating but also proved valuable when preparing this second edition of the Survey.
-Our aim remains the same: to provide a useful overview of the rapidly changing legal framework for insolvencies in CEE, to help decision makers get a sense of the impact of insolvencies in CEE jurisdictions and thus enable them to take the right decisions at an early stage, including the decision to consult insolvency experts to help secure their interests.
+We are delighted to present this third edition of our Insolvency & Restructuring Survey.
+The second edition of the Survey was released in 2018.
+Since then, our readers have sent us ample feedback, for which we are immensely grateful.
+This feedback - from business owners and managers, from lenders and other creditors, and also from insolvency office-holders - was not only motivating but also proved valuable when preparing this third edition of the Survey.
+Our aim remains the same: to provide a useful overview of the rapidly changing legal framework for insolvencies in Central and Eastern Europe and to help decision makers get a sense of the impact of insolvencies in CEE jurisdictions, thus enabling them to take the right decisions at an early stage, including the decision to consult insolvency experts to help secure their interests.